yingyingww/Productivity-task-manager/README.md

 Productivity+ currently has two pages, a main page on which the user's activity is recorded throughout the day, and a Set Schedule page, where users can input planned activities for the upcoming day.

 There are some interactions between our various pages and pop-ups which are currently handled within the Java files, but will be handled by the controller once it has been implemented.
 Much of the information given by the user is simply displayed either in the terminal or in the current window for now, this is to indicate that the information is being noted.
 Once the controller and model are implemented, this information will be passed to the relevant function within the model.
+The lack of controller also means that several of our functions are listed as public at the moment, which is required for our pages to interact.
+Once we have completed the controller, we will focus on ensuring proper encapsulation.